|Marie Powell Mendenhall|

 - Marie Powell is an experienced professional author and journalist, with published children's writing, fiction, editing, and nonfiction.

-Ms Powell (MFA, MA, BAJC, BFA) has seven published children's books with Scholastic Canada and Amicus Publishing, and more in progress.
-Her award-winning poetry and fiction has been published in literary magazines and anthologies.
-Her articles appear in national and international print magazines, as well as broadcast and online markets.
-She gives workshops in writing and creativity, and leads a popular freewriting group at the Prince of Wales branch library.
+Ms Powell has seven published children's books with Scholastic Canada and Amicus Publishing, and another eight books being published in the fall.
+Her award-winning poetry and fiction appear in literary magazines and anthologies.
+Her articles appear in national and international print magazines, broadcast and online markets.
+She holds a Master of Fine Arts (MFA) degree from the University of British Columbia, among other degrees (MA, BAJC, BFA).
+She gives workshops in writing and creativity, and leads a popular freewriting session twice a month at the Prince of Wales branch library.
 As well, she provides editing, photography, and research services.
 More information and writing samples are available on her website at www.mepowell.com or by request.

-- Business/Corporate/Government Writing » Annual Reports, Grant Applications and Reports
+- Business/Corporate/Government Writing » Annual Reports, Annual Reports, Brochures, Brochures, Grant Applications and Reports, Grant Applications and Reports, Summaries/Reports

-- Media/Public Relations » Media Releases, Public Service Announcements (PSA)
+- Media/Public Relations » Media Releases, Media Releases, Public Service Announcements (PSA), Public Service Announcements (PSA)

 - That Cat!.
 Amicus Publishing, 2013